5 Easy Emotion Regulation Activities For Kids

 Pick a picture book with clear facial expressions (you probably already have some on the shelf).
 As you read together, pause and ask:

-Don’t worry about right answers – you’re building your child’s confidence in noticing, naming and talking about feelings.
+Don’t worry about right answers.
+You’re building your child’s confidence in noticing, naming and talking about feelings, fostering self-awareness.
+Discussing characters also helps build empathy and emotional intelligence.

 You can also model this by sharing your own reactions: “I think I’d feel nervous if I were them.”
-This shows your child it’s okay to feel things and talk about them.
+This shows your child it’s okay to feel things and talk about them, promoting self-awareness.

 4. Play Simple Board Games to Practise Taking Turns and Managing Frustration

-Games like Uno, Snap, or Connect 4 are great for teaching patience, resilience and flexible thinking.
+Games like Uno, Snap, or Connect 4 are great for teaching patience, resilience, flexible thinking, impulse control, and coping skills.

 Here’s what to do:

-- Praise effort, not outcome: “I noticed you stayed calm even when you were losing.
-That’s brilliant self-control.”
+• Praise effort, not outcome: “I noticed you stayed calm even when you were losing.
+That’s brilliant self-control.
+You’re developing great coping strategies.”

 5. Try the Incredible 5-Point Scale to Help Your Child Recognise Rising Emotions